jackjazb/crafting-room/README.md

 0 0 * * * find ~/backups/ -mtime +30 -delete
 ```

-## CD
+## Creating a New Release
+This repository has a GitHub action set up to automatically deploy new releases to the server.
+The steps are roughly:
+- Login to the server over SSH
+- Pull the latest changes
-In progress - will need to use `DOCKER_BUILDKIT=0 docker compose up -d --build` to rebuild everything.
+- Rebuild the site with `DOCKER_BUILDKIT=0 docker compose up -d --build